GliaX/Documentation/docs/getting-started/slice-your-first-print.md

 ---
-id: slicing-your-first-print
+id: slice-your-first-print
-title: Slicing your first print
+title: Slice your first print
 ---
 ## Enter the Glia printer settings
 The default settings are good, but don't seem to work very well with the filament and printers that we use.
 Instead, change the following settings: